Color blind glasses: Marketing

 All of these restrictions would then also be enforced on subsequent color correcting lenses that would want to use the ColorMax (or X-Chrom) as a predicate medical device.
 Using a predicate device makes the regulatory pathway much easier.

 Viral videos centered on colorblind individuals trying color correcting glasses for the first time and having emotional reactions are very common and many lens producers have relied on this viral marketing.
 While the producers themselves are barred from making the above claims, false claims made in viral social media posts/videos by users of the lenses are unregulated.
 In 2016, a marketing company affiliated with EnChroma won a marketing award for best use of viral marketing.
-One YouTuber, Logan Paul, admitted to embellishing his reaction to trying EnChroma glasses in his vlog, and many have criticized the videos as mainly presenting faked/embellished reactions.
+One YouTuber, Logan Paul, admitted to embellishing his reaction to trying EnChroma glasses in his vlog.
 Still others have criticized the use of viral, emotional marketing as a way to distract from the "negative scientific news" towards glasses.